Imperial Noble Consort Huixian: Yongzheng era

-It is not known when Lady Gao become a lady-in-waiting, and then mistress, of Hongli, the fourth son of the Yongzheng Emperor.
-On 4 April 1734, she was elevated to his secondary consort.
-She was a beautiful and well educated woman with a great personality and many capabilities.
-Lady Gao also had a wonderful relationship with Lady Fuca, Hongli's Primary Consort, and during the Qianlong era she would directly assist Lady Fuca, now Empress, in managing the palace at large and caring for Empress Dowager Chongqing.
-She was greatly favored by her husband all her life.
+Lady Gao was considered to be "a beautiful and well-educated woman with a great personality and many capabilities".
+It is not known when she become a lady-in-waiting, and then a concubine, of Aisin-Gioro Hongli, the Yongzheng Emperor's fourth son.
+On 4 April 1734, she was elevated to the rank of secondary consort.
+She was greatly favored by her husband all her life and developed a wonderful relationship with his principal wife, Lady Fuca.

 Qianlong era

 The Yongzheng Emperor died on 8 October 1735 and was succeeded by Hongli, who was enthroned as the Qianlong Emperor.
-Around the time, Gao Bin wrote a memorial to the Yongzheng Emperor, thanking him for a bunch of lychees, but it was too late as the emperor had already died when the memorial reached the palace, so the Qianlong Emperor replied in place of his father:
+Around this time, Gao Bin wrote a memorial to the Yongzheng Emperor, thanking him for a bunch of lychees, but it was too late as the emperor had already died when the memorial reached the palace, so the Qianlong Emperor replied in place of his father:

-On 23 January 1738, Lady Gao was granted the title "Noble Consort".
-As she was the only woman in the imperial harem holding the rank of Noble Consort at the time, she did not receive any special title to distinguish her from the emperor's other consorts.
+Lady Gao directly assisted Empress Fuca in managing the palace at large and caring for Empress Dowager Chongqing.
+On 23 January 1738, Lady Gao was granted the title of "Noble Consort".
+As she was the only woman in the imperial harem holding said rank at the time, she did not receive any special title to distinguish her from the emperor's other consorts.

-On 23 February 1745, when Lady Gao became critically ill, she was elevated to "Imperial Noble Consort" by the Qianlong Emperor.
-However, she never managed to attend the promotion ceremony because she died two days after the emperor announced his decision.
+On 23 February 1745, when Noble Consort Gao became critically ill, she was elevated to "Imperial Noble Consort Gao" by the Qianlong Emperor.
+However, she never managed to attend the promotion ceremony because she died 2 days after the emperor announced his decision.
 In 1752, she was interred in the Yu Mausoleum of the Eastern Qing tombs.